podium-lib/client/README.md

 words; if the remote responded with a 404, the `statusCode` in the error object will be 404.

-## On retrying
+## Podlet update life cycle

-A component consists of a manifest which contains metadata about that component.
+A podlets main entry is a manifest which contains metadata about that component.
-This manifest is fetched and cached by the client together with it's fallback content if such content has been defined.
+This manifest is fetched on the first request for a podlet and cached by the client together with it's fallback content if a fallback has been defined in the manifest.
+On the second and further requests for a podlet the manifest is read from the internal cache in the client at the client goes straight to fetching the content.

 Detection of updates to a component is done by the content route in the component serving an HTTP header with the same version number as in the